 - What's Wrong with this Picture? - An informative refresher course on the pests and problems plaguing orchid plants and what to do about them, for beginner to intermediate level orchid growers.

 - 2011 World Orchid Conference Singapore / Thailand - A photodocumentary of the Singapore World Orchid Conference with a side travelogue of Thailand.

 - What’s a Good Orchid to Grow - Basic information on different orchid groups oriented to the beginning orchid grower (What’s a Cattleya and how do I grow it, etc.)

 Jim has been growing orchids over 25 years in climates ranging from cold Minnesota to hot SW Florida.
-In 2001, he and wife Mary moved to Florida with a small collection of plants and the dream of operating an orchid nursery became a reality.
-They currently grow their beauties in three gutter connected greenhouses encompassing 10,000 square feet of growing space.
+In 2001, he amoved to Florida with a small collection of plants and the dream of operating an orchid nursery became a reality.
+He grows his beauties in three gutter connected greenhouses encompassing 10,000 square feet of growing space.
 As always, he strives to grow and sell the best quality orchid plants and to build a lasting reputation in the industry as one of the very best.